yonisirote/dotfiles/README.md

 # Dotfiles Setup

-Complete development environment setup for Linux Mint with all essential tools, languages, and configurations.
+Complete development environment setup for Ubuntu/Linux systems with all essential tools, languages, and configurations.

 ## Quick Start